ericl16384/keyword-analysis/README.md

 ## Location replacement

-Before filtering into adgroups, all locations are replaced with LOCATION. `IN` for Indiana is ignored, as it translates to `in`.
+Before filtering into adgroups, all locations are replaced with LOCATION.
 Locations are replaced with word-match to improve performance.
+This is disabled by default in config.

 ## Resulting CSV data file

 For every adgroup, every search phrase will be listed as follows, in order of frequency:
 `[adgroup] [phrase] [frequency]`

+## Config

+See `config.json`.
+Rerun the program after editing and saving.

 ## Data sources